-If you change your degree program, you may lose your RA position unless your new supervisor can provide funding for a new RA position for you.
-For example, if you change from the MASc program in Engineering to the MEng program, you may lose your RA unless your new supervisor can provide RA funding for you.
+If you change your degree program, you may lose your RA position unless your new supervisor can provide funding for a RA position for you.
+For example, if you change from an MASc program in engineering to an MEng program, you will lose your RA unless your new supervisor can provide RA funding for you.

-In addition, if you change supervisors while in program, you may also lose your RA position unless your new supervisor can provide funding for a new RA position for you.
+In addition, if you change supervisors while in program, you may also lose your RA position unless your new supervisor can provide funding for a RA position for you.